cbrown5/cbrown5.github.io/_posts/2016-06-21-ICRS-key-insights.md

 ### International Coral Reef Symposium - Key Insights

 These are the key take-home messages I got from ICRS.
-[Email me](https://app.griffith.edu.au/phonebook/phone-details.php?id=1675412) or get in touch via [Twitter](https://twitter.com/bluecology) if you want to contribute something (full acknowledgement will be given).
+They will be updated daily [Email me](https://app.griffith.edu.au/phonebook/phone-details.php?id=1675412) or get in touch via [Twitter](https://twitter.com/bluecology) if you want to contribute something (full acknowledgement will be given).

 ## Management of coral reefs